wwliao/hpp_year1_variant_calling/decomposition/README.md

 - Switch from HashGraph to PackedGraph to reduce the memory usage (PGGB in HashGraph: >500GB memory)
 - Remove duplicated records and update genotypes
+- Figure out why there are still redundant structures in Minigraph-Cactus